 Which courses/programs at MCC are available through Early College?

+Most course at MCC are available to Early College students.
+Students must meet the prerequisite to register for classes.
 MCC is focusing on the fields of Advanced Manufacturing, Allied Health (Medical Assistant and Health Information Management), Computer Science and HVAC.
-However, most courses at MCC are available to Early College students.
-Please talk to an Early College Advisor for class availability.

 Is there a cap on the number of high school students enrolling in MCC Early College, and how do I know if my high school is eligible?